607011/battleship-vibes/README.md

 12. Double the number of bow and stern hints.
 Stick to the rule to not show bow and stern of the same ship.

 Version after these prompts: [4249b447cd5c8fbdea9bfb782c098382a3396752](https://github.com/607011/battleship-vibes/commit/4249b447cd5c8fbdea9bfb782c098382a3396752)

+Switched to Gemini 2.0 Flash Preview:

+13. Double check that the generated puzzles are solvable by deduction without any guessing.

+No edits.

+Switched to GPT-4o:

+14. Double check that the generated puzzles are solvable by deduction without any guessing.

+No edits except for a change in debug output.